 You may remember that he made a sensational entrance to the world of the PDC – hitting his first ever televised 9 darter in the Premier League at Bournemouth, beating Taylor on his way to his 1st PDC ‘Major’ – the UK Open, winning the World Championship and he was PDC No.1 for six months.

-Now his target is to reclaim his place in the elite top four in the world rankings.
+Now his target is to reclaim his place in the elite top four in the world on the PDC Order of Merit.

 That final was watched by more than five million TV viewers in Holland – a third of the darts population and when he made his triumphant return, 10,000 fans turned up at the airport to welcome him home!